CMS DISTRIBUTION BREXIT STATEMENT

 Since the decision made in June 2016 by the UK to leave the European Union, CMS Distribution has been closely monitoring developments in the negotiations between the EU and the UK Government to mitigate any issues that may arise following the Exit.

 The UK exited the European Union on January 31, 2020.
-A business-as-usual transition period now follows as negotiations to establish a future relationship beyond December 2020 take place.
-If these talks fail to produce an agreement, a ‘no-deal’ Brexit is still possible in December 2020.
+A business-as-usual transition period has been in place during 2020.
+Negotiations to achieve a Trade Deal continue, however if these talks fail to produce an agreement, a ‘no-deal’ Brexit is still possible in December 2020.

-During this transition period, EU rules and regulations will continue to apply to the UK and the UK will remain part of the EU’s Single Market and Customs Union.
-There will be no immediate changes for citizens and businesses in their day-to-day dealings.
+During the transition period, EU rules and regulations continue to apply to the UK and the UK remains part of the EU’s Single Market and Customs Union.
+However, as of January 1st 2021 the UK will cease to be part of the Single Market and Customs Union.
+This means that customs declarations will be required for shipments between the EU and UK.

 I would like to reassure our customers and vendors that we are here to assist you through these uncertain times and are keen to talk to you about mutually beneficial options to protect our businesses.

-CMS is working closely with its supply chain and global partners to suitably prepare and plan for differing scenarios.
+CMS continues to work closely with its supply chain and global partners to suitably prepare and plan for differing scenarios.
 The following is a summary of our actions to date, managed in conjunction with our partners.

 Supply of IT Goods & Services